Seldom-SE/Seldom-SE.github.io/index.md

 [Dreamthorn](https://www.dreamthorn.com/)

 I work full-time on Dreamthorn!
 Definitely click the link for this one, the website has a good description.
-For the client, we used Bevy until March 2023, when we switched to Unreal our own Rust layer.
+For the client, we used Bevy until March 2023, when we switched to Unreal with our own Rust layer.
 The server is in a custom engine in Rust.
 I work on all sorts of features and systems, though I won't go into detail here.